-The unit is equipped with a field make-up box on the left hand side of the cabinet.
-The make-up box may be moved to the right side of the furnace to facilitate installation.
-If the make-up box is moved to the right side, clip the wire ties that bundle the wires together and install on the outside of the cabinet.
-See Figure 31.
+The unit is equipped with a field makeup box.
+The makeup box may be moved to the right side of the furnace to facilitate installation.
+If the make up box is moved to the right side, clip the wire ties that bundle the wires together.
 The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.
+Seal unused openings on left side with plugs removed from right side.